Union-Find Compaction: Provenance-Preserving Context Compression for LLM Agents

 1. Introduction

-Every conversational agent has the same bounded-context problem.
-Conversations grow, the window does not.
-When it fills, the dominant fix is flat summarization: run a cheap model over everything outside a hot window, compress it to a budget, and let the summary replace the sources.
-Gemini CLI compresses the oldest 70% of a session into one snapshot; comparable agents do the same.
+Every conversational agent has the same bounded-context problem: conversations grow, but the window does not.
+A common response is flat summarization.
+The agent runs a cheap model over everything outside a recent “hot” window, compresses that material to a fixed budget, and replaces the source messages with the result.
+Gemini CLI compresses the oldest 70% of a session into one snapshot.

-From that one substitution, four properties follow by construction rather than by measurement:
+From that substitution, three properties follow from the representation rather than the evaluation:

 - Provenance.

 expand(root)reinflates a cluster to its sources.
-Raw messages stay addressable; flat summarization discards them. - Incremental.
-Messages graduate one at a time, each in near-O(1).
-No batch stall, no latency spike; flat summarization reprocesses the entire history per compaction.
+Raw messages stay addressable; flat summarization discards them. - Incremental operation.
+Messages graduate one at a time; local indexing does not require reprocessing the entire cold history.

 2. What Flat Compaction Destroys